Restoring representative government will require thousands of Representatives

 In an effort to put forth a solution, the New York Times editorials (referenced above) recommended that Congress pass legislation requiring that the total number of Representatives be equal to the cube-root of the total population.
-A commonly cited proposal, the cube-root “law” is also recommended in separate reports issued by the Fordham University Law School’s Democracy and the Constitution Clinic and by FairVote.org.
-Based on the 2020 population census, the cube-root formula would suggest a total House size of 692 Representatives, an increase of 257 over the current House size.
+A commonly cited proposal, the cube-root “law” is also recommended in separate reports issued by the Fordham University Law School’s Democracy and the Constitution Clinic3Why the House of Representatives Must Be Expanded and How Today’s Congress Can Make It Happen and by FairVote.org.4More Members, More Voices Based on the 2020 population census, the cube-root formula would suggest a total House size of 692 Representatives, an increase of 257 over the current House size.
 However, none of those reports substantiate that such an increase would mitigate the various problems they identified as resulting from our undersized House.

-A recent report issued by the American Academy of Arts & Sciences also recommends enlarging the House.
+A recent report issued by the American Academy of Arts & Sciences 5The Case for Enlarging the House of Representatives also recommends enlarging the House.
 It reviews several different possible algorithms for determining a larger size, including the cube-root formula.
 They dismiss those algorithms in favor of simply adding 150 Representatives, essentially replacing one arbitrary number (435) with another (585).
-Their proposal is based on a contrived rationale of retroactively applying a principle of non-decrementation to the apportionment process.
+Their proposal is based on a contrived rationale of retroactively applying a principle of non-decrementation to the apportionment process.6For every decennial apportionment beginning with (and including) the 1930 apportionment, augment the total number of Representatives as if each apportionment had been increased just enough so that no state would have lost any Representatives through reapportionment.
+And then, if the resulting total is an even number, increment it to the succeeding odd number (to reduce the likelihood of a split vote in the House).
 However, the American Academy’s report does not show how an increase to 585 would ameliorate the various problems identified in their report.

 All of these organizations should be praised for boldly calling for increasing the number of Representatives in order to overcome the insidious problems resulting from an undersized House.
 Unfortunately, a deeper analysis reveals that enlarging our House by only a few hundred Representatives would not do anything to mitigate the corrosive consequences of decades of underrepresentation.

 It may surprise many that no noticeable benefits would result from increasing the number of Representatives from 435 to 692 (as suggested by the cube-root model).
 After all, that’s a 59% increase, which certainly seems large!
 However, such an increase must be put into historical context: In 1788, Federalist 55 assured Americans that “it can scarcely be doubted that” there will be 400 Representatives by 1838.
-And one of the drafters of the Constitution predicted that there would be more than 600 Representatives by 1887.
+And one of the drafters of the Constitution predicted that there would be more than 600 Representatives by 1887.7James Wilson predicted in 1787 that “the House of Representatives will, within a single century, consist of more than six hundred members.”.
 Think about that: Decades before the invention of wondrous technological marvels such as the steam railway locomotive and electric telegraphy, the founders were envisioning “more than six hundred” Representatives traveling from distant places to converge upon the federal capital.
 And yet, 135 years past that date, we are not even allowed three-quarters as many!